elfstead/silke/README.md

 ## Features

-- Granular reactivity, like SolidJS
+- Granular reactivity, like Solid
 - No Vite/Babel dependency.
 Bun users can just `bun run index.html`
 - 3 built in directives:
   - `on...=` for event handlers